dwave-examples/flow-shop-scheduling/README.md

   ![equation2_1](_static/eq2_1.png)
 - if `y_j,k,i = 1` job `k` is processed after job `j`:
   ![equation2_2](_static/eq2_2.png)
   Since these equations are applied to every pair of jobs, they guarantee that the jobs don't overlap on a machine.
-If -allow_quad is set to False, this mixed integer formulation of this constraint will be used.

 #### Make-Span Constraint
 In this demonstration, the maximum makespan can be defined by the user or it will be determined using a greedy heuristic.
 Placing an upper bound on the makespan improves the performance of the D-Wave sampler; however, if the upper bound is too low then the sampler may fail to find a feasible solution.